 Economic data now show that the economy contracted during the first three quarters of 2001 before registering positive growth again in the fourth quarter of that year and in all four quarters of 2002.
-(See NBER's January 13 press release, available on the NBER Web site at [http://nber.org/cycles/recessions.html].)
-However, employment continues to decline and the NBER has not yet announced an ending date for the recession.
-If the recession that began in 2001 has indeed ended, it will have been of about average severity and duration for economic recessions of the post-World War II era.
+On July 17, 2003, the NBER announced that it had determined that the recession ended in November 2001 and lasted eight months.
+(See NBER's press release, available on the NBER Web site at [http://nber.org/cycles/july2003.html].)
+The recession was of about average severity and duration for economic recessions of the post-World War II era.